-How To Harvest Wasabi Leaves and Stems From Your Garden
+How To Harvest Wasabi Greens (Leaves) and Leaf Stalks (Stems) From Your Garden

 Markus Mead, Co-Founder and Farmer of Oregon Coast Wasabi.
 Jennifer’s husband and business partner.